-Expand upon your knowledge of Japanese tea ceremony in this hands-on class.
+Expand upon your knowledge of the Japanese tea ceremony in this hands-on class.
 Perform traditional Japanese tea ceremony, with its ever-evolving seasonal subtleties, in the authentic Seishin-an Tea House under the guidance of instructor Yoshiko Hardick.
 The tea ceremony changes from month to month and from season to season.
-The Beginners class and Intermediate class will share one class session together.

 All students must be able to sit in seiza position (with knees bent and folded beneath the thighs) for 15-30 minutes in order to participate in this class.